There are many reasons someone might choose to terminate a pregnancy. Counselling can help you understand your options. Learn about the process.

-An ectopic pregnancy is when a fertilised egg implants itself outside the womb, usually in a fallopian tube.
+An ectopic pregnancy is when a pregnancy implants outside your womb, usually in a fallopian tube.
 Read about ectopic pregnancy symptoms and treatment.

-Human chorionic gonadotropin (hCG) is a hormone that can be detected in your urine and blood when you're pregnant.
+Human chorionic gonadotropin (hCG) is a hormone that is found in your urine and blood when you're pregnant.
 Find out more about hCG here.

 The human chorionic gonadotropin (hCG) test is usually used to confirm or monitor a pregnancy.
 It can be a blood or a urine test.
 Learn more here.

 Medicines during pregnancy